druid-io/druid-io.github.io/_drafts/2012-09-21-druid-bitmap-compression.md

 ##Results

 The following results were generated on a cc2.8xlarge system with a single thread, 2G heap, 512m young gen, and a forced GC between each run.
-The data set is a single day's worth of data collected from the <a title="Twitter garden hose" href="https://dev.twitter.com/docs/streaming-apis/streams/public" target="_blank">Twitter garden hose</a> data stream.
+The data set is a single day's worth of data collected from the [Twitter garden hose](https://dev.twitter.com/docs/streaming-apis/streams/public) data stream.
 The data set contains 2, 272, 295 rows.
 The table below demonstrates a size comparison between Concise compressed sets and regular integer arrays for different dimensions.
 <table border="1" cellspacing="0" cellpadding="5px">
 <tbody>
 <tr>